AirshipCMS/Docs/Marketing/Business.md

 Development isn't _cheaper_, it's more efficient.
 With time and costs saved, developers can spend more time building the website and application glamour... the stuff you really want to shine.

-Legos instead of Duct Tape >
+Legos instead of Duct Tape > (Developer-Centric Link)